Size11 inches (28 cm)

 DietSponges, algae, bryozoans, zoantharians, gorgonian corals and tunicates

-- Adult is almost entirely black with yellow tints on the body scales.
+- Adults are almost entirely black with yellow tints on the body scales.

-- Sub-adult will have some scale coloration, usually with two to three yellow bars.
+- Sub-adults will have some scale coloration, usually with two to three yellow bars.

-- Juvenile has many yellow bars on the body.
+- Juveniles have many yellow bars on their bodies.

 Breeding pairs of foxface angelfish will defend their territory from other pairs.

 - Diet consists of sponges, algae, bryozoans, zoantharians, gorgonian corals and tunicates.